 Chicken Gardening for You and Your Flock

 Beginning in early spring, we plant the cool weather leafy greens such as romaine, kale, spinach, and cabbage.
 Also, broccoli and cauliflower like cool temps.
 Getting these plants started before hot weather hits is a must if you want them to survive a hot spell.
 Greens are one of the favorite treats for our flock and we save every bit that is not consumed by the humans, for the flock.
 If your property lacks abundant grass, feeding some other leafy greens can add essential vitamins and minerals into your chickens diet.
-Don’t over do the greens however. large amounts of fresh greens can lead to intestinal upset and runny feces.
+Don’t overdo the greens however.
+Large amounts of fresh greens can lead to intestinal upset and runny feces.
 Cucumbers are a refreshing treat for the flock.
-Placing a large chunk of cabbage into a wire basket and suspending the basket at beak level adds a boredom buster the the flock’s day.
+Placing a large chunk of cabbage into a wire basket and suspending the basket at beak level adds a boredom buster to the flock’s day.

 Herb Gardening for Chickens

 I grow as big an herb garden as I can each year.
 Starting in the early spring with some seeds and some started plants, I tend the herbs and frequently harvest and disperse to the flocks here on the farm.
 Since some herbs are tender I grow them in raised beds or container gardens away from the chicken flock.
 I don’t want them trampled or the roots destroyed by a scratching chicken.

 There are very few herbs that your chickens can’t have as a treat or a health boost.
 In addition to garlic, pumpkins and dandelions, herbs will do the most good for your flock if fed fresh in small amounts frequently.
 In addition to herbs, many other plants are safe for chickens to consume.
 The herbs can be used to make infused oils, salves and teas to help correct health issues in the flock, too.